McPewPew/HideBattlegroundFinder/README.md

 **Make sure you remove the "-main" from the "HideBattlegroundFinder-main" folder so it becomes just "HideBattlegroundFinder"**

-_99% of this addon's code by Trckster.
+Code courtesy of Trckster and Lexie.